- Exklusive Inhalte

 Use and cultivation

-Spiraea ChamaEdryfolia is often used in garden and landscape design, especially in natural gardens and parks.
+Spiraea chamaedryfolia is often used in garden and landscape design, especially in natural gardens and parks.
 Due to its attractive floral splendor and its adaptability, it is a popular ornamental plant.
 It is often planted in hedges, discounts or as a solitaire plant and can also serve as wind protection due to its dense growth.

 The plant is easy to care for and only needs a little cut to keep its shape.
 It is a frosthart and can be cultivated in a variety of climate zones.
-Although Spiraea ChamaDryfolia is occasionally affected by aphids and other pests, it is generally considered a robust and resistant way.
+Although Spiraea chamaedryfolia is occasionally affected by aphids and other pests, it is generally considered a robust and resistant way.

 Conservation and protection

-Spiraea ChamaDryfolia is not at risk in its natural distribution area.
+Spiraea chamaedryfolia is not at risk in its natural distribution area.
 Their ability to thrive in a variety of habitats makes them a robust and widespread species.
 Nevertheless, the protective measures for their natural habitats are important in order to maintain the biological diversity in the regions in which it occurs.
 In some areas where living spaces are disturbed by human activities, the plant can play an important role in the renaturation and restoration of ecosystems.